mgsosna/mattsosna.com/_posts/python/2021-04-06-Sharing-projects.md

 [Docker](https://docs.docker.com/get-started/overview/) is a containerization service.
 A **container** is an isolated software environment, where its libraries, programs, *and even operating system* are independent from the rest of your computer.
 Think of a Docker container as a miniature computer inside your computer<sup>[[1]](#1-level-2-docker)</sup>.

 When your project involves multiple services, each with its own dependencies, it's worth considering Docker.
 With Docker, you can download publicly-available software "snapshots," or **images**, from which you can create containers.
-If your app only runs on Python2, rather than go through the headache of convincing your recipient to downgrade their Python from v3 to v2, *just have them download the Python2.7 Docker image.*
+If your app only runs on Python2, rather than go through the headache of convincing your recipient to downgrade their Python, *just have them download the Python2.7 Docker image.*

 As of April 2021, there are *over 5.8 million images* on Docker Hub that you can download for free.
 And there's no cost to experimentation: any images you download are quietly hidden from your computer's global environment until you call on them to create a container.

 <img src = "{{ site.baseurl }}/images/projects/sharing/dockerhub.png" loading="lazy">

 Even better, though, you can *create your own* images.

-reate an **image** of a service like a Python Flask app, a snapshot of a computer environment where your app works, and then *share that image* with someone else.
-For an app with multiple components, you'd simply create images for each component, then write instructions for pulling them together with a [Docker Compose](https://docs.docker.com/compose/) file.

-Here's what the code looks like for creating a Docker image for a simple Flask app:
+The code below is all you'd need to create a Docker image for a simple Flask app:

 {% include header-dockerfile.html %}
 ```dockerfile